clj-commons/etaoin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Version**
-[Please specify what version of Etaion you are using.
+[Please specify what version of Etaoin you are using.
 If you are referencing via `:git/url`, specify the `:sha`]

 **Platform**
 [Please specify relevant info, delete anything that is not relevant]